 Mayhew Lake is a 130 acre basin located in the upper northwest corner of the Elk River watershed.
 Mayhew Lake is oriented as a long and narrow basin that is relatively shallow with an average depth of 13 feet and maximum depth of 20 feet.
 Mayhew Lake has a littoral zone covering 64 acres, or 49 percent of the basin.
 Mayhew Creek flows into Mayhew Lake at the northeast end of the basin and serves as the outflow point of Mayhew Lake at the southwest end of the basin.
 A concrete, fixed crest weir dam was installed at the outlet of the lake in 1951.
 The structure, which was initially built by the state of Minnesota and Benton County, is now owned by the MN DNR as is noted by the 1995 Lake Assessment Program report to be at the elevation of 1,088.5 feet.
-There are two other unnamed tributaries that flow into the east end of Mayhew Lake.
-Mayhew Lake has a contributing watershed area of 18,521 acres, resulting in a watershed to lake area ratio of 142:1.
+There are two other unnamed tributaries that flow into the east end of Mayhew Lake has a contributing watershed area of 18,521 acres, resulting in a watershed to lake area ratio of 142:1.
 This indicates Mayhew Lake has a short residence time.

 Big Elk Lake is a shallow, 360-acre basin with an average depth of five feet and a maximum depth of nine feet.
 Big Elk Lake meets the definition of a shallow lake because of its maximum depth, and because its littoral zone covers 100 percent of the basin.
 Big Elk Lake is a flow through system on the main stem of the Elk River which enters the lake in the northwest corner on river mile 39.7 and exits at the southeast corner of the lake at river mile 38.5.
 Lily Creek also flows into Big Elk Lake at the north end of the lake, connecting Big Elk Lake to the Briggs Chain of Lakes including Julia, Rush and Briggs Lakes.
 Big Elk Lake has a large contributing watershed of 152,484 acres resulting in a watershed to lake area ratio of 425:1.
 Due to the shallow nature of the lake, the lake volume is relatively small at only 1,540 ac-ft.
 The large inflow volume from the Elk River and additional tributaries results in a very short residence time for the lake, ranging from less than one to more than 60 days depending on flow in the Elk River.
+These types of lakes are sometimes called flowage lakes or "run of the river" lakes.

-Mayhew Lake and Big Elk Lake are characterized by recreational use, fish populations and health, aquatic plants, and shoreline habitat and conditions.
-A summary of these characteristics for each of the lakes can be found in Table 3.3.
+In the remainder of Section 3, Mayhew Lake and Big Elk Lake are characterized by water quality, recreational use, fish populations and health, aquatic plants, and shoreline habitat and conditions.
+Table 3.3 presents some lake information.